Dr. Gabino Aguirre

 City: Culver City

-M. Andre Parvenu is a geographer, urban planner, and community outreach specialist, and is currently a Zoning Analyst with the Los Angeles Department of City Planning.
-Prior experiences include Senior Communications Officer for the Los Angeles County Metropolitan Transportation Authority and Transportation Planning Manager for the Los Angeles Department of Transportation,.
-Mr. Parvenu has also worked as a Community Partnership Specialist with the United States Census Bureau, a Crisis Relocation Planner with the Federal Emergency Management Agency, and as migration specialist with the United Nations High Commissioner for Refugees in Central America.
-Mr. Parvenu received a Master of Science Degree in Geography from the University of Wisconsin-Madison, and has completed undergraduate work in geography, cartography, and urban studies at Morgan State University in Baltimore, Maryland and Howard University in Washington, D.C.
+M. Andre Parvenu is a geographer, urban planner, community outreach specialist, and a former Zoning Analyst with the Los Angeles Department of City Planning.
+Mr. Parvenu presently serves as a Planning Consultant for several Neighborhood Councils in the City of Los Angeles.
+Prior experiences include Senior Communications Officer for the Los Angeles County Metropolitan Transportation Authority and Transportation Planning Manager for the Los Angeles Department of Transportation.
+Mr. Parvenu has also worked as a Community Partnership Specialist with the United States Census Bureau, a Crisis Relocation Planner with the Federal Emergency Management Agency, and as Migration Specialist with the United Nations High Commissioner for Refugees in Central America, and the Belize Ministry of Home Affairs.
+Mr. Parvenu received a Master of Science Degree in Geography from the University of Wisconsin-Madison, and has completed undergraduate work in geography, cartography, and urban studies at Morgan State University in Baltimore, Maryland and at Howard University in Washington, D.C.
 Commissioner Parvenu is registered as a Decline-to-State and lives in Culver City in Los Angeles County.